-Alexandria was studying to earn a Masters of Professional Studies in Microbiology at the University of Maine, Orono.
+Alexandria Fahey, Master’s of Professional Studies, Molecular and Biomedical Sciences, 2020.
+Alexandria was studying to earn a Masters of Professional Studies in Microbiology.
 She is interested in learning new techniques to better understand the microbiome and its intersection with human health, and assisted with a variety of projects in the Ishaq lab.

 Alessia Pellegrini, Research Assistant, Westlake High School, Spring 2021

-Emily was a Animal and Veterinary Sciences major with a concentration in pre-veterinary medicine and a minor in microbiology from central Vermont.
+Emily Pierce, Undergraduate researcher, Animal and Veterinary Sciences, Jan 2020 – May 2021.
 She joined the lab in spring 2020 to study work on culturing rumen cells and the immune factor production after coculturing with microbes.
 After she finished her undergraduate degree, she headed to Kansas State College of Veterinary Medicine.
+2021 CUGR Fellowship

+Evan Warburton, Undergraduate, Microbiology, Fall 2020.
 Evan Warburton joined the lab for fall 2020 to work on gut microbiology and learn some basic techniques, but discovered a passion for mycology and decided to pursue that interest in a lab more focused on that work.

 Ryan Wijayanayake, Master of Professional Studies, Animal Sciences.
 Hello!
 My name is Ryan Wijayanayake.
 I am a grad student working in the Ishaq lab.
 I attended undergrad at St. Francis Xavier in Nova Scotia, then worked for a biotech company in Boston as a research assistant for a year and a half before attending Umaine for graduate school.